Tuesday, August 25, 2020

 Petropoulos noted that Mafalda was "surprised" by Italy's capitulation.
 She decided to return to Rome, a difficult train journey from Sofia, traveling from there to Budapest, Vienna, Venice, and then to Rome.
 The SS "tracked" her all the way to Rome.

-She was "broken in body and spirit" by the time she arrived in Rome.
+She was "broken in body and spirit" when she arrived in Rome.
 Mafalda sought refuge in the Vatican on September 21, where three of her children were already safe, thanks to Monsignor Giovanni Montini.

 Mafalda did not know that her husband had been taken into custody.
-The day after her arrival in the Vatican, the German Embassy sent her a message that Philipp had called and "wanted to speak with her urgently."
-The princess had no reason to believe that this was a ruse as she and Philipp had used the secure embassy phone lines on previous occasions.
+The day after she arrived at the Vatican, the German Embassy sent her a message that Philipp had called and "wanted to speak with her urgently."
+The princess had no reason to believe this was a ruse as she and Philipp had used the secure embassy phone lines on previous occasions.

 Of course, it was a fatal mistake for Mafalda to leave her sanctuary and go to the embassy where German officials told her: "Your husband called and said he will soon arrive at the airfield here in Rome and that he wanted to speak with you there."
 But she had no reason to not trust the German officials.